Providing patrols of UNO buildings 24 hours a day, 7 days a week.

 Public Safety is responsible for keys and card access additions/revocations for personnel, adjusting electronic door schedules, monitoring alarmed areas, and assisting the university in its access control needs.

-We provide a fingerprinting service for individuals who require fingerprints for local, state and federal positions and for children of students, staff, faculty and alumni.
+We provide fingerprinting services for individuals who require fingerprints for local, state, and federal positions and for children of students, staff, faculty, and alumni.

 Lost and Found

 Public Safety maintains the university's lost and found system.
 Items are kept for 30 days and then donated to charity or destroyed.